blue-sky-r/sunrise-sunset/README.md

 Implementation is based on R code [ [sun.info.R](https://rdrr.io/cran/HelpersMG/src/R/sun.info.R) ].
 This R implementation looks very precise (within a few minutes) while complexity of the code is not high.
-Even the comments and variable names are matching as close as possible the R-code for easy refenrence.
+Even the comments and variable names are matching as close as possible the R-code for easy cross-references.

 ### scripts